 Last Revision Date:

-A. SCHEDULING THE NEGOTIATION
+A. SCHEDULING THE NEGOTIATION MEETING

 B. NEGOTIATION FOR PRE-CONSTRUCTION SERVICES

+FDC representatives meet with the Construction Manager to negotiate the pre-construction portion of the contract.
 If negotiations with the first ranked firm are unsuccessful, negotiations with that firm may be terminated and negotiations may be commenced with the second ranked firm.
 If negotiations with the second ranked firm are unsuccessful, the negotiations with that firm may be terminated and begun with the third ranked firm.
-If negotiations with the third ranked firm are unsuccessful, negotiations with the third ranked firm may be terminated and additional firms from the original pool may be selected or the project may be re-advertised.
-At any time during the negotiation process, negotiations may be terminated entirely and the use of the construction management delivery method for the project may be reconsidered.
+If negotiations with the third ranked firm are unsuccessful, negotiations with the third ranked firm may be terminated, and additional firms from the original pool may be selected or the project may be re-advertised.
+At any time during the negotiation process, negotiations may be terminated entirely and the use of construction management for the project may be reconsidered.

-1. Preparation of agreement
+- Preparation of Agreement

-2. Distribution of executed agreement
+- Distribution of executed Agreement

-C. NEGOTIATION OF GUARANTEED MAXIMUM PRICE (GMP)
+C. NEGOTIATION OF GUARANTEED MAXIMUM PRICE

 D. PREPARATION OF THE GMP AMENDMENT